atomic-ehr/atomic-ehr/docs/knowldge-repository.md

 ## Architecture

-### Core Interface: `AtomicFhirRegistry`
+### Core Interface: `AtomicKnowledgeRepository`

-The `AtomicFhirRegistry` is an abstract base class that defines the contract for all registry implementations:
+The `AtomicKnowledgeRepository` is an abstract base class that defines the contract for all registry implementations:

 ```typescript
 abstract class AtomicFhirRegistry {